Federal Trucking Regulations

 - Mechanics can be held responsible if repairs to the truck do not properly fix the vehicle.

-- Truck drivers may be held liable if they do not maintain the vehicle or properly inspect it before driving.
+- Truck drivers may be held liable if they do not maintain or properly inspect the vehicle before driving.

 Hours of Service